RobustSleepNet: Transfer learning for automated sleep staging at scale: Experiments and evaluation

 \subsection{Influence of Interscorer variability on transfer learning}

-A study by the AASM on 2500 nights shows an average inter-rater agreement of 82.6\% \cite{Rosenberg2014TheEvents} for sleep stage classification.
-We assess the impact of the inter-rater variability when training and evaluating RobustSleepNet using DODO and DODH.
-These two datasets include scoring from five scorers from different sleep centers.
+A study by the AASM on 2500 nights showed an average inter-rater agreement of 82.6\% \cite{Rosenberg2014TheEvents} for sleep stage classification.
+We assess the impact of the inter-rater variability when training and evaluating RobustSleepNet using DOD-O and DOD-H. These two datasets include scoring from five scorers from different sleep centers.
 We rank the scorers based on their agreement with the other scorers \cite{10.1093/sleep/zsaa097} \cite{guillot2019dreem}.
 The scorer with the highest (resp. worse) agreement is ranked first (resp fifth).